Josiah Grout

-Josiah Grout Jr. (May 28, 1841 – July 19, 1925) was an American lawyer and politician in the US state of Vermont.
+Josiah Grout Jr. (May 28, 1841 – July 19, 1925) was an American lawyer and politician from Vermont.
+A Republican, he served multiple terms in the Vermont House of Representatives and Vermont Senate, including holding the leadership post of Speaker from 1874 to 1876 and 1886 to 1890.
+He served as governor from 1896 to 1898.

-Born in the British Canadian Province of Lower Canada to Vermonter parents, he served in the American Civil War as a Union Army officer before entering the legal profession after the war.
-A Republican, he entered politics and was elected to both houses of the Vermont General Assembly, serving as Speaker of the Vermont House of Representatives.
-Grout was elected the 46th governor of Vermont and served from 1896 to 1898.

 Early life

-Grout was born in Compton in the British Canadian Province of Lower Canada.
-He was the son of Josiah and Sophronia (Ayer) Grout.
-His parents, native Vermonters, returned to that state when he was six.
+Grout was born in Compton in the British Canadian Province of Lower Canada on May 28, 1841, a son of Josiah and Sophronia (Ayer) Grout.
+His parents were native Vermonters, and they returned to Vermont when Grout was six years old.
 He received his early education in the public schools and at Orleans Liberal Institute at Glover, Vermont.
-He was a student at St. Johnsbury Academy when the Civil War broke out, and he left to enlist.
+He was a student at St. Johnsbury Academy when the Civil War broke out, and he left to enlist in the Union Army for the American Civil War.

-Civil War
+Military service

-Grout enlisted October 2, 1861, as a private in Company I, 1st Vermont Cavalry.
-He mustered in as 2nd Lieutenant, Company I, on October 21, 1861.
-He was promoted to first lieutenant on April 25, 1862, and captain on April 4, 1863.
-After participating in 17 battles, he was wounded on April 1, 1863, at the Skirmish at Miskel Farm against the Confederate partisan John S. Mosby, near Broad Run, Virginia, and was discharged due to his wounds on October 1, 1863.
-After the St. Albans Raid, he was commissioned captain, Company M, Vermont Frontier Cavalry (26th New York Cavalry), on January 10, 1865, and promoted to major of the regiment on March 22, 1865.
-He mustered out with the two Vermont companies on June 27, 1865.
+On October 2, 1861, Grout joined Company I, 1st Vermont Cavalry as a private.
+On October 22, he received his commission as a second lieutenant later that month, and was promoted to first lieutenant on April 25, 1862.
+He was promoted to captain on April 4, 1863.
+Grout took part in 17 battles and was wounded in the Skirmish at Miskel Farm on April 1, 1863.
+Grout requested return to his regiment, but on October 1, 1863, he was discharged due to his wounds.
+After the Confederate St. Albans Raid in late 1864, in January 1865, Grout was commissioned as a captain and assigned to command Company M, Vermont Frontier Cavalry, which performed patrol duty along the Canadian borders with New York and Vermont.
+He was promoted to major in March 1865 and mustered out in June 1865.